 The NAID thrives on a high protein, high fat diet.
 No grain, sweet potato, or chicory root.
 Raw meat and bones are an excellent source of protein and great for their teeth, gums and your NAID will not have "doggy bad breath" either nor will the owner ever have to schedule a vet appointment for a teeth cleaning.
 Raw, frozen meat , bones and all will not hurt a NAID and it also gives the NAID something to do other than chewing on your Italian leather shoes or leather furniture.

 Native American Indian Dog’s Health

-Native American Indian Dogs are very, very healthy and long-lived, especially for dogs of this size.
-Your devoted pet should enjoy many healthy and happy years with you, with an average life span of 12 to 19 years, which is extraordinarily long!
+Native American Indian Dog has no known genetic health issues and can live from 14 to 19 yrs of age.
+They very hardy and resilient, especially for dogs of this size.
+This dog should enjoy many healthy and happy years with you, which is extraordinarily long!

 Weight M: 80-120 pounds